-The Town of Wavnesville routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2018, and the last test results of contaminants that were not due to be tested.
+The Town of Waynesville routinely monitors for contaminants in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2019, and the last test results of contaminants that were not due to be tested.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily pose a health risk.
 Our system monitored for Cryptosporidium and foundlevels of 0.00 (00)cysts/L in our source water.
-During 2018, we received a monitoring violation that covered the time period of January, 2018.
-We have adopted procedures to assure this does not happen again.